-Yes, there are up to six different kinds of sitemaps.
+There are different kinds of sitemaps.
 HTML- and XML-sitemaps are the two sitemap-types that are seen most often but in this article we explain the different types, from video, to HTML.

 An XML-Sitemap, as opposed to an HTML-sitemap, is a structured index created specifically for search engines, in order to help them find either new, sparesely linked or deeply nested pages.